 Handshake is an entirely community-run movement.
-As a Handshake community member, you too can immediately get involved and call yourself a Director of Handshake.
+We believe that every individual on the Internet should truly own their name and as a Handshake community member, you too can immediately get involved and call yourself a Director of Handshake.

 Namer Stories is a podcast series created by Namer @wallace/, in which he interviews various members of the Handshake community to help give a better understanding of who we are and why we care.
 If you'd like to be a guest on his podcast, message him in the Namer Community!